mfederici/dsit/README.md

 - [**logger**](#loggers): Definition of the logging procedure.
 Both TensorBoard and Weights & Bias are supported.

-While `data`, `model`, `architectures`, `optimization procedure`, `parameters` and `callbacks` are experiment-specific, `device`, `logging` and `training` define global properties of the device on which the experiments are running, the logging and training procedures respectively.
+While `data`, `model`, `architectures`, `optimization procedure`, `parameters` and `callbacks` are experiment-specific, `device`, `logging` and `trainer` define global properties of the device on which the experiments are running, the logging and training parameters respectively.

 ## Defining new Experiments
 Each experiment `.yaml` configuration file contains a definition of data, model, architectures, optimization procedure,